 With this demand comes the risk of overfarming.
 This results in less biodiversity, more monoculture, and further strain on established ecosystems.
 The manufacturing process with bamboo also has a number of ethical concerns.

 When bamboo has been harvested, the sustainable credentials quickly diminish because of the chemical processes.
 In addition, there are emissions created during the processes that quickly offset any of its benefits for the planet.
 If bamboo is not processed, it can be a very sustainable material.

 If you really want sustainable bamboo products, it is best to select bamboo lyocell products if you can.
 Naturally, this fabric can be a bit more challenging to find.
 In that instance, bamboo linen is the next best option.
 However, you should look for bamboo linen that has been ‘dew-retted’ rather than chemical or water-retted.

-This means the fibres have been separated from the stem of the plant in a means that uses less water and energy.
-Additionally, always be sure to find naturally-dyed bamboo linen.
+This means the fibers have been separated from the stem of the plant in a means that uses less water and energy.
+Additionally, always be sure to find naturally dyed bamboo linen.
 Hemp is another great alternative to bamboo.
-Hemp fabric is a sustainable material made of fibres of the Cannabis Sativa plant family.
+Hemp fabric is a sustainable material made of fibers of the Cannabis Sativa plant family.
 It is naturally pest-resistant and can be grown without the use of pesticides.